Strengthening capacity in ASEAN to meet pesticide export requirements

 Enhanced market access for specialty crops

 Developing countries frequently encounter market access obstacles resulting from insufficient international trade standards for minor-use crops.
-By developing a process to facilitate the establishment of Codex MRLs for minor-use crops of economic importance to ASEAN member states, this project is expected to enhance the ability of producers in developing countries to access important export markets.
+By developing a process to facilitate the establishment of Codex MRLs for minor-use crops of economic importance to ASEAN member states, this project enhanced the ability of producers in developing countries to access important export markets.
+The project will deliver its full benefits once the new Codex MRLs are established.